NKI-AI/xdrt/README.md

 * Origin is not yet always properly parsed.
 * Only `uniform` grids are currently supported.
-* Protocol is not detected from the XVI file (e.g. 4D-CBCT + SBRT).
-Images in fraction are output consecutively.

 Create an [issue](https://github.com/NKI-AI/xdrt/issues) if this is an urgent issue for you.